joaquin-ps/dynamixel_u2d2/README.md

 # U2D2 Interface Documentation

-A clean, high-level interface for controlling Dynamixel motors through the U2D2 communication bridge, with support for both individual motor operations and efficient bulk operations.
+A high-level interface for controlling Dynamixel motors through the U2D2 communication bridge, with support for both individual motor operations and efficient bulk operations.

 Tested on: Ubuntu 22.04